unlox775-code-dot-org/harnessless-code-dot-org/dashboard/test/ui/README.md

 2. if this is your first time running tests via chromedriver, run `bundle install` and then `rbenv rehash`
 3. `./runner.rb -l`

-- `-l` makes it use the chromedriver, and specifies local dashboard and pegasus domains
+- `-l` makes it use the chromedriver, and specifies local dashboard domain
 - By default, the tests run in "headless" mode, meaning with no visible chrome window.
 - **If you need to see what's happening,** add the `--headed` flag.
 A chrome window will pop up in the background in which you can watch the tests happen